jackycgq/English-workshop/TCS 三级跳「商务英语写作」/2-Need More Staff for Renovation Project.md

 3. We combine both ways: get two part-time employees from inside and one full-time outside.

-Shall we start the project on my suggestion as a test? **We can adjust the details as project envolves.** Thank you for your consideration!
+Shall we start the project on my suggestion as a test? **We can adjust the details as the project envolves.** Thank you for your consideration!